Wednesday, January 30, 2013

 Kitchen cannister up-cycle

-Some months back I purchased these very cute owl cannisters for my kitchen counter from Kirkland's.
+Some months back I purchased these very cute owl jars for my kitchen counter from Kirkland's.

 I love the colors and the shapes - and they are empty, yes, because just having them sit there makes me smile!

-What to do with the old ones, ca. 1995 from Tarjay?
+What to do with the old ones, ca. 1995 from Target?
 The seals have long since failed, so they are really only good for display.
-(Note to self: there were originally 4 of them, must find the 4th one!)

 I